RasaHQ/tutorial-migrating-dialogflow-to-rasa/README.md

 ﻿# How to migrate your existing Google DialogFlow assistant to Rasa

-This repository contains the code of the example assistant used to demonstrate the migration from DialogFlow to Rasa in a blogpost:
+This repository contains the code of the example assistant used to demonstrate the migration from DialogFlow to Rasa in a blogpost [How to migrate your existing Google DialogFlow assistant to Rasa.](https://medium.com/rasa-blog/how-to-migrate-your-existing-google-dialogflow-assistant-to-rasa-412cd07f424a)

 ## What's in this repository